Deathcrusher/Workstation-Booking/README.md

 A web application for managing band rehearsal room bookings, built with React, Node.js, and PostgreSQL.

+**Author: René Gattermair**

 ## Features

-- User authentication and authorization
+- User authentication and authorization (Admin, Band)
-- Admin dashboard for managing bands and rooms
+- Admin dashboard for managing bands, rooms, and bookings
-- Band portal for viewing and managing bookings
+- Band portal for viewing and managing their bookings
-- Calendar view for room availability
+- Calendar view with room availability visualization
 - Color-coded room management
 - Responsive design with Tailwind CSS
+- Booking creation and management system

 ## Tech Stack